-The concert, which raised over \$2,000 after expenses, was the first event co-sponsored by the Tau Chi Chapter of Tri-Ess and the Gulf Coast Transgender Community (6.C.T.C.) since the former removed itself from the 1990 "Fantastic Adventure" weekend ("Cross-Talk", January '90).
-Perform the concert included professional musician Da'nelle The concert included professional musician of "Mister Sister", Tau Chi Cheris/Lynn from Denver, Tau Chi Trocker Bryn Thembers of the gender community from six organizations, representing eight states, attended the two-day even which included a buffet and social the evening before, plus unscheduled shopping tours the afternoon of the concert. ["Fenne Forum", Tau Chi Chapter Tri-Ess] CORNBURY SOCIETY FOUNDER MRS. SHUFFLEWICK DIES (Vancouver, BC, Canada) - Dorothy Finch, legendary in the gender community for her portrayal of her humorous alter ego "Mrs. Shufflewick", passed away August 14 after a long illness.
+The concert, which raised over \$2,000 after expenses, was the first event co-sponsored by the Tau Chi Chapter of Tri-Ess and the Gulf Coast Transgender Community (G.C.T.C.) since the former removed itself from the 1990 "Fantastic Adventure" weekend ("Cross-Talk", January '90).
+Performers at the concert included professional musician Da'nelle Martin, Tau Chi members Jeanette and Karen, TS comedian Cynthia, Vendy Parker of "Mister Sister", Chris/Lynn from Denver, and Dallas rocker Bryn I. Members of the gender community from six organizations, representing eight states, attended the two-day event which included a buffet and social the evening before, plus unscheduled shopping tours the afternoon of the concert. ["Feame Forum", Tau Chi Chapter Tri-Ess] CORNBURY SOCIETY FOUNDER MRS. SHUFFLFWICK DIES (Vancouver, BC, Canada) -- Dorothy Finch, legendary in the gender community for her portrayal of her humorous alter ego "Mrs. Shufflewick", passed away August 14 after a long illness.

 Finch, a founder of the Cornbury Society and member of the IFGE Board of Directors, was also active in Northwest Gender Alliance (NWGA) and the Emerald City.
-She had been in gender community events in the past of NWGA, who had also been a close friend, said she emember Finch for her kindness and thoughfulness to each and every person with whom she came in contact.
+She had been in attendance at most major gender community events in the past few years.
+Ellen Summers of NWGA, who had also been a close friend, said she would remember Finch "for her kindness and thoughfulness to each and every person with whom she came in contact".
 The Emerald City, in their September "News", said that "crossdressers worldwide have truly lost a good friend".
-NWGA has begun a memorial fund in Finch's name.
-[Kymberleigh Richards] 'DIGNITY CRUISE 2' PLANNED FOR EARLY SUMMER 1992 (Katy, TX) -- De____ing the July "Dignity Cruise" a success, organizer Peggy has planned a second cruise for the organizer Peggy summer of 1992.
+NV6A has begun a memorial fund in Finch's name.
+[Kymberleigh Richards] 'DIGNITY CRUISE 2' PLANNED FOR EARLY SUMMER 1992 (Katy, TX) -- Declaring the July "Dignity Cruise" a success, organizer Peggy Rudd has planned a second cruise for the summer of 1992.
 The "Dignity Cruise 2", set for May 31 through June 7, will have on its itinerary a cruise to Alaska from Vancouver, British Columbia, including the Inside Passage and stops at Juneau and Ketchikan.
-Royal Carribean, which handled arrangements for the first cruise, has been retained e Alaskan trip. , who is urging booking before the end of 1991 to av projected rate increases already announced by Royal Caribbean, may be contacted at P.O.
-Box 5304 (zip 77491) for information.
-[PM Publishers press release] To receive the "Nine Secrets to Feminine Perfection" an invitation for membership in Swan's Inner Sorority (nationwide) personal two-month TV/TS blorhythm chart and a special surprise gift, please send your name, address and a birthdate with a \$10.00 check or money order to ...
-Wendi P. O. Box 1423, San Jose, CA 95109 - N.Y.
+Royal Carribean, which handled arrangements for the first cruise, has been retained for the Alaskan trip.
+Rudd, who is urging booking before the end of 1991 to avoid projected rate increases already announced by Royal Caribbean, may be contacted at P.D.
+Box \$304 (zip 77491) for information.
+[PM Publishers press release] To receive the "Nine Secrets to Feminine Perfection" an invitation for membership in Swan's Inner Sorarity (nationwide) personal two-month TV/TS biorhythm chart and a special surprise gift, please send your name, address and a birthdate with a \$10.00 check or money order to...
+Wendi Seabreeze: P. O. Box 1423.
+San Jose.
+CA 95109 🔼 N.Y.
 STATE GENDER COALITION ANNOUNCES IN-DEPTH PROGRAM (Albany, NY) -- An in-depth program to foster community awareness and legislative involvement geared toward improving life for and service to New York state's gender dysphoric was announced by the state's Gender Coalition at its August 3 meeting.

-Long time gender community activist Jennifer that been name rdinator for the Albany Gender Pr , which will, in words, "undertake a multifaceted approach is resolving) dilemma (of gender dysphoria, involving) research and information gathering; increasing public awareness; understanding and support; and lobbying state and local legislatures to enact programs designed to service local legislatures to enact programs designed to service pulation indicated that the project's definition of gender dy is will include both transvestism and transsexualism.
+Long time gender community activist Jennifer Wells has been named coordinator for the Albany Gender Project, which will, in Wells' words, "undertake a multifaceted approach is resolving (the) dilemma (of gender dysphoria, involving) research and information gathering; increasing public awareness; understanding and support; and lobbying state and local legislatures to enact programs designed to service this population Wells indicated that the project's definition of gender dysphoria will include both transvestism and transsexualism.
 She says an estimate by leading authorities on the subject indicate that nearly 500,000 such people reside in New York state.
 She hopes to establish a full service, full time gender identity center providing professional, social and community services.